Quick Summary of Contents

-What a year it’s been for emoji in general.
-Some of the press has been good, and some of it not so good.
+What a year it’s been for emojis in general.
+Some of the press has been good, and some are not.

-About that emoji movie… Uh yeah, it’s like it never happened or shouldn’t have happened.
+About that emoji movie… It’s like it never happened or shouldn’t have happened.

 As for the good, there are still 6 billion emoji being sent via messages daily.
 And another is we’re closing in fast this month on the one-year anniversary of GoDaddy’s emoji domain search engine: i❤.ws.

-A Jon Roig side project unanimously crowned winner of GoDaddy’s Hackathon, the emoji domain search engine has morphed into a full-fledge website offering:
+A Jon Roig side project unanimously crowned winner of GoDaddy’s Hackathon, the emoji domain search engine has morphed into a full-fledged website offering: